Intelligence as a Utility Bill

 The Tanzania Contrast

 This is where the AI conversation becomes geographically and morally strange.
-Humanity does not have one shared future.
-It has multiple, vastly different futures happening at the exact same time.
+Humanity is already living several futures at once.

-I was recently in Tanzania, speaking to locals.
-In the Silicon Valley echo chamber I live in, the daily discourse is saturated with AGI timeline debates, token throughput, and whether humans are about to become obsolete.
-But on the ground there, nobody was talking about AI.
+I was recently in Tanzania, talking with locals.
+In the Silicon Valley echo chamber I live in, the daily language is AGI timelines, token throughput, model capability, and human obsolescence.
+There, the future arrives as a technical argument.

 The Priority Gap